aahan0511/the2048game/README.md

 ## Status
 > [!NOTE]
 > The project is not production ready, but is functional.

-> [!NOTE]
-> The slide, and show leaderboard function are not ready.
+Some functions are not yet ready.

 ## [Inspiration](https://github.com/gabrielecirulli/2048 "2048 on GitHub")
 The original 2048 was made by [Gabriele Cirulli](https://github.com/gabrielecirulli "Gabriele Cirulli's GitHub") in JavaScript and CSS.
 If you want to play the actual game: [`play2048.co`](https://play2048.co/ "2048 website").